Sylvixor/SP/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+SP © 2024 by Sylvixor is licensed under CC BY-NC-SA 4.0

 ## Acknowledgements